Nikolay-Lysenko/readingbricks/README.md

 export FLASK_APP=readingbricks/infrastructure/flask/app_runner.py
 python -m flask run
 ```
-The first command updates binary database for the application and the latter two comands are the standard commands for starting Flask application.
+The first command updates binary database for the application and the latter two comands are the standard commands for starting a Flask application.

 Then open your web browser and go to `127.0.0.1:5000`.
 Again, enjoy reading!